josefadamcik/josefadamcik.cz/_drafts/esp8266-based-room-conditions-monitor-part-2.md

 {% responsive_image path: images/roommonitor/IMG_20190908_155302.jpg alt:"Rough cardboard prototype."  figcaption:"Rough cardboard prototype."%}

-After triple-checking everything I finally ordered prototypes.
-It would be possible to join all three boards into one design using mouse-bites but since the prices for prototypes up to 100 x 100 mm are crazy low, I have just ordered them as 3 designs.
+After triple checking everything I finally ordered prototypes.
+It would be possible to join all three boards into one design using mouse-bites but since the prices for prototypes up to 100 x 100 mm are crazy low, I have just ordered PCBs as 3 designs.
 It took 2 or three weeks and they arrived.

 {% responsive_image path: images/roommonitor/IMG_20191003_120528.jpg alt:"Shiny new PCBs."  figcaption:"Shiny new PCBs."%}